Salwa Bughaighis: Assassination

 On 25 June 2014, Bugaighis was shot multiple times in the back by a group of unknown, masked gunmen who broke into her house, wounding a security guard and abducting her husband, Essam al-Ghariani.

 There was a very strong reaction to her murder.
 A large number of Benghazi women went out in the streets to protest this crime in the days following her death.
 Human rights activists and organizations have organized many events in her memory inside and outside of Libya, and she has become an icon of the fight for freedom and democracy in Libya.
 Fariha al-Berkawi, a member of the General National Congress who strongly condemned Bughaighis' death, was shot by a gunman at a gas station in Derna three weeks later, on 17 July 2014.

 International reactions

 The US Ambassador to Libya, Deborah Jones, said the killing was "heartbreaking".
 British ambassador Michael Aron tweeted "devastated about horrific murder" and called Bugaighis a "leading light of the 17 February revolution and human rights champion".
 US National Security Advisor Susan Rice, reflecting on meeting Bugaighis, said "I was deeply impressed by her courage, leadership and dedication to building a peaceful, democratic Libya where the rights and freedoms of all Libyan women and men are respected and protected."

 Personal life

 Her family is known for its diversity and progressiveness.
 She had three sons.
-Her cousins are Laila Bugaighis, a Libyan physician and women's rights activist and Wafa Bughaighis, a peace and education activist and the former Libyan ambassador to the United States.
+She was married to Essam al-Ghariani.
+Her cousins are Laila Bugaighis, a Libyan physician and women's rights activist, and Wafa Bughaighis, a peace and education activist and the former Libyan ambassador to the United States.